 Drop a pebble in a pool of water and waves ripple out.
-Drop a word and thoughts ripple out.
-So too with emotions, behaviors and all the products of creativity.
+Drop a word or idea and these ripple out—so also emotions, behaviors and the products of creativity.
 At some level, given enough time, everything affects everything.
 And everyone.

-Expanding on last week’s posting that dealt with rippling influence, I though I would provide the entire image that I use for my home page this time because it illustrates a fundamental property and process of the universe and everything in it.
-Energy and expansion.
-From photon to cosmos, whatever the matter or medium, energy characteristically radiates out in waves.
+This is the entire image that I use for my home page.
+I share it here because it illustrates a fundamental property and process of the universe and everything in it—energy and expansion.
+From photon to cosmos, whatever the matter or medium, energy characteristically expands.
 I find it fascinating that, in this image, it’s not the water that’s radiating, it’s the energy moving through it.
-Had a cork been floating three feet from the center, it would have bobbed up and down but remained in place.
+Had a cork been floating three feet from the center, it would have bobbed up and down and remained in place.

-For whatever reason, this image peaked my appreciation of energy itself.
-Although physicists don’t know what it is, they know a lot about its properties, effects and measurement.
+Although physicists don’t know what energy is, they know a lot about its properties, effects and measurement.
 The textbook definition of energy is the capacity of a system to perform work.
-And work is defined as the movement of a force through a distance.
+And work is defined as the movement of force through a distance.
 That being the case, it seems to me that force is movement itself.
 Nothing in the universe stands still.
-Even the atom with its myriad of sub-atomic particles (more appropriately considered fields although they are still discussed as particles) cannot sit still.
+Even the atom with its myriad of sub-atomic particles (more appropriately considered fields although they are still talked about as particles) cannot stand still.

-And that begs a fundamental question.
+This begs a fundamental question.
 If the substantive characteristic of energy is movement, how did it get started?
-And what sustains it?
-What is it that actually moves?
-As a working hypothesis I’ve adopted the notion that consciousness is fundamental.
+What got it going?
+What sustains it?
+And what is it that actually moves?
+As a working hypothesis, I’ve adopted the perspective that consciousness is fundamental.
 Whatever it is, it precedes matter.
 So could it be that within matter there is—both grand and rudimentary (as in rocks)—a “desire” to expand?
 To express?
-I like this idea because it ties to affinity or love energy, which seeks expression and therefore expansion, a view consistent with my belief that the universe is constituted of this energy, and that the evolution of matter provides the medium through which it expands.
+I like this idea because it ties to “affinity” or love energy, which binds and seeks expression that results in expansion.

 Of course these ideas raise questions that cannot be answered definitively, but the expansion of this kind of mental energy itself, call it dreaming, speculating or envisioning helps us create meaning and approach the Great Mystery.
 Where there’s a question there’s always the potential for an answer.
 And that provides some satisfaction.
-In this regard I observe that the surface of the pond in this image is largely obscured by fog that is clearing somewhat.
+In this regard I observe that the surface of the pond in this image is largely obscured by fog that’s in the process of clearing.
 As a species we may as yet be seeing through a fog, but what we are seeing so far is exquisite beyond words.